Sakthipavithran16/PhonePe-Pulse-Data-Visualization/README.md

 Plotly's built-in geo map functions can be used to display the data on a map and Streamlit can be used to create a user-friendly interface with multiple dropdown options for users to select different facts and figures to display.

-### Data retrieval: Use the "mysql-connector-python" library to connect to the MySQL database and fetch the data into a Pandas dataframe.
+### Data retrieval:
+Use the "mysql-connector-python" library to connect to the MySQL database and fetch the data into a Pandas dataframe.

+## Tools used

+1. Github cloning
+2. Python
+3. Pandas
+4. MYSQL database
+5. Streamlit
+6. PLotly

+## Key skills

+1. Data extraction and processing
+2. Database management
+3. Visualization and dashboard creation
+4. Geo visualization
+5. Dynamic updating

+## Dashboard Overview

+This dashboard has three main sections :

+### Home

+This section contains about the PhonePe and PhonePe pulse data which is used for data analysis.

+### Data Visualization

+This section contains two parts Country Analysis and State Analysis

+#### 1. Country Analysis

+This section has the live geo visualization dashboard that displays information and insights about the transaction, Insurance and users data for Country analysis.

+#### 2. State Analysis

+This section has different visualizations and facts and figures that displays information and insights for State level analysis for transaction, Insurance and users data.

+### Top Insights

+This section contains dashboard that have 10 different dropdown options for users to select different facts and figures to display.